Proteinuria

 • HbA1c results (for patients with diabetes)

-• Ultrasound (kidney, ureters & bladder) results
+• Ultrasound (kidney, ureters and bladder) results

 Send Referrals To